 Taping of any part of the hand or fingers shall not be permitted unless there is an open wound that must be protected by tape.
-Officials can request the removal of tape to confirm that an open wound exists and direct the athlete to the trainer for subsequent re-taping if necessary.
 Taping of the wrist is permissible.
 Gloves are not permitted, however, the use of a forearm cover to prevent injuries is permitted (6-8-22).